 What IRS Audits Will Look Like in 2026: Key Risks for Real Estate Owners and Business Leaders

-If you own real estate or run a business, you might be wondering what IRS audits will look like in 2026.
-The good news is that the IRS is not ramping up random audits as much as some had expected.
-The bad news is that they are getting better at spotting tax mistakes, and they are focusing more on people with complex filings such as real estate investors and business owners.
+If you own real estate or run a business, you may be wondering what IRS audits will look like in 2026.
+The good news is that the IRS is not dramatically expanding random audits.
+The less reassuring reality is that enforcement is becoming more targeted, data-driven, and focused on taxpayers with complex filings, including real estate investors and business owners.

 How IRS Audits Are Changing in 2026

-If you have a simple W-2 job and take the standard deduction, you are probably in the clear.
-But if you own a business, have rental properties, or report large deductions, your tax return could be flagged for a closer look.
+If you earn W-2 income and take the standard deduction, your audit risk remains relatively low.
+However, if you own a business, hold rental properties, or report large or complex deductions, your return is more likely to receive closer scrutiny.

 More Technology, More Scrutiny